Tencent Music plans to go public on US exchange

-Tencent Music has filed plans to go public in the United States in what could be one the biggest IPOs by a Chinese company.
+Tencent Music has filed plans to go public in the United States in what could be one the biggest recent US IPOs by a Chinese company.

 The company set a placeholder target of $1 billion, which could value the company between $25 and $30 billion, according to its SEC filing.